 Ryan makes comments as Robby allows you to pull him down the hall, people are turning away disappointed

 that there was no climax.
 When you are near the other exit on the south end you release his hand.
 He takes

 your heavy stack of books slinging an arm over your shoulder with practiced ease, you blush and smile softly

 “You should kick his ass one day.”
 He brushes a kiss over your head steering you down the steps and out into

 the sunlight, his car is at the end of the parking lot.
 Faith and Delia will stay because she has practice and

-Faith waits for Sigh to finish weight training.
+Faith waits for Shi to finish weight training.
 But you have rehearsal in two hours.